-In early 2021, the TMDL source analysis results were presented to both WCD and PRWC.
+In early 2021, the TMDL source analysis results were presented to both the WCD and PRWC.
 During March and April, the final results of the TMDL were presented to stakeholders.
-Agriculture specific BMPs were discussed and planned with WCD.
+Agriculture specific BMPs were discussed and planned with the WCD.
 Stormwater specific BMPs were also considered with Heber City and other surrounding municipalities.
-The TMDL report was reviewed by DWQ internal team and comments were addressed in early summer.
 WCD received the draft TMDL for their review in late July followed a week later by the PRWC.
+This draft and results were further discussed at the WCD Board meeting on August 11th.